10 Jul Google Voice for Business? Sometimes, Google Isn’t Your Friend

 Here are 10 pitfalls that ensnare businesses that wander down the Google Voice path:

 - They get calls from people who didn’t dial their Google Voice Number.
 This is happening on desktop clients and mobile apps (i.e. employees who have the Google Voice app installed on their smartphone are getting calls from folks who didn’t dial their number).

 - When they answer a call, it hangs-up the call on one phone, but continues to ring on other lines.

 - Calls drop in the middle of conversations.
 This has nothing to do with flaky public Wi-Fi connection — it’s happening to businesses with secure, fast Wi-Fi.

 - They are getting random voicemails from callers, but the phone never rings in the first place!

 - Google Voice is not a supported component of G-Suite.
 There is no service level guarantee, and absolutely no customer service from Google.

-- Periodically, they (and every other affected Google Voice) user cannot use the system because it’s down.
+- Periodically, they (and every other affected Google Voice user) cannot use the system because it’s down.

 - They cannot use business caller ID.
-Employees who make calls on their personally-owned smartphone put their privacy at risk, they may not have their call answered (i.e. a customer may know ACME Incorporated but have no idea who Joe Smith is), and it frankly doesn’t look professional.
+Employees who make calls on their personally-owned smartphone put their privacy at risk, they may not have their call answered (i.e. a customer may know ACME Incorporated but have no idea who Joe Smith is), and frankly, it doesn’t look professional.